-5.2.4.1 X axis Limit Switch-Stop Installation and Adjustment
+5.2.4.1 X-Axis Limit Switch-Stop Installation and Adjustment

-The limit switch-stops for the X axis are mounted to the front side of the table.
-The limit switch-stop consists of a square bracket, which is fastened to the T-slot on the front side of the table.
+The limit switch-stops/cams for the X-axis are mounted to the front side of the table and can be adjusted along the length of the T slot.
 Each limit switch-stop must be set to a specific distance from the end of the table in order to maximize travel and simultaneously prevent serious damage to the machine in the event of a crash.
 All limit switches are set at the factory for maximum travel.

-Procedure for setting X limit switch
+Procedure for Setting X Limit Switch

-- 1. Loosen the X axis square bracket on each side of the table. - 2.
-Slide each X axis square bracket within the T-slot to the end of the table. - 3.
+- 1. Loosen the stops or cams on each side of the table. - 2.
+Slide each stop or cam within the T-slot to the end of the table. - 3.
 Slowly move the table to one side by hand until the end of the travel is reached. - 4.
 In DRO mode set X = 0 ABS.

-The limit switch must be triggered a minimum of 1⁄2" before the machine reaches its travel limits in both directions.
-This allows sufficient room for the servomotors to stop when the limit switch is hit at 100 ipm.
+The limit switch must be triggered a minimum of $\frac{1}{2}$ " before the machine reaches its travel limits in both directions.
+This allows sufficient room for the servomotors to stop when the limit switch is hit at 150 ipm.